 - 1/3 cup of grated pecorino cheese or crumbled goat feta (or nutritional yeast for dairy free)

 - 2 eggs (or 2 chia eggs)

 Preheat oven to 220c.
 Roughly line muffin dish with baking paper to hold 6 large muffins.

 Steam broccoli till tender.
 In large mixing bowl combine polenta, buckwheat, baking powder, salt, remaining vegetables, kidney beans and steamed broccoli.

-Make a well in the centre and add in eggs (if using), milk and oil.
+Make a well in the centre and add in eggs, milk and oil.
 Stir through mixture until just combined.
 Try not to over mix the batter.
 Place batter into muffin tray and bake in oven for 20- 25 minutes or until golden brown on top.

 Enjoy muffin alone or split in half and spread with nut paste, tahini or avocado.